-- 1. After failure, cracks and their neighbour areas are cleaned from dust, debris and other contaminants by applying a compressed air using electrical blower to ensure good penetration of the resin and proper bond of the crack paste. - 2.
+- 1. After shear failure, the cracks and their neighboring areas are cleaned from dust, debris and other contaminants by applying compressed air using electrical blower to ensure good penetration of the resin and proper bond of the crack paste. - 2.
 Surface ports are then fixed along the considered crack.
-The port has an opening at the top for the epoxy to enter and a flange at the bottom that is bonded to the concrete.
-The ports are placed 100-150mm apart.
-The port is fixed in its proper position by applying an epoxy paste to the flange portion of the port taking care not to cover hole, and then tacking it in place. - 3.
-Epoxy paste is then used to seal over the surface ports and exposed cracks.
+The port has an opening at the top for the epoxy to enter and a flange at the bottom bonded to the concrete.
+The ports are placed 10-15cm apart.
+The port is fixed in its proper position by applying an epoxy paste to the flange portion of the port taking care not to cover the hole, and then tacking it in place. - 3.
+Epoxy paste is then used to seal over the surface ports and the exposed cracks.
 The paste is extended 20-30mm on either sides of the crack with 2-3mm thickness to prevent resin seepage.
-The beam is left after this stage for 30-45 minutes to ensure complete curing of the paste.

-- 4. The two components of epoxy resin are then mixed in a metal batch using a mechanical stirrer at a proportion of 1(base): 3(hardener) by volume according to the manufacturer's instructions. - 5.
-A mechanical injection gun is fed with the mixed epoxy and the injection process starts.
-The injection process begins by pumping epoxy into the lowest port until the epoxy begins to flow from the port above it.
-The first port is then plugged with a cap, and the process is repeated until the crack has been completely filled and all ports have been capped.
-Low pressure is used in injecting epoxy into cracks.
-A curing period of about 24 hours is provided to the injected epoxy. - 6.
-After the injected epoxy has cured, the ports are removed by striking with a hammer and the surface seal is chipped.
+The beam is then left for 30-45 minutes to ensure complete curing of the paste. - 4.
+The two components of epoxy resin are then mixed in a metal batch using a mechanical stirrer at a proportion of 1(base): 3(hardener) by volume, according to the manufacturer's instructions. - 5.
+A mechanical injection gun is fed with the mixed epoxy and the injection process started.
+The injection process began by pumping epoxy into the lowest port until the epoxy began to flow from the port above it.
+The first port was then plugged with a cap, and the process was repeated until the crack has been completely filled and all ports have been capped.
+Low pressure was used in injecting epoxy into the cracks.
+A curing period of about 24 hours was provided to the injected epoxy. - 6.
+After the injected epoxy has cured, the ports were removed by striking with a hammer and the surface seal was chipped.
 Figure (4) shows the injection process.